 As I reflect on my life, I can see the reality in the story.
 My illnesses were all diagnosed in the evidence-based medical world; I have brain scans, blood tests, ultrasounds, surgeries, hospital records and reports, there have been real traumas.
 Yet I can also see the story, in reality, they are inextricably entwined.

 The story gave me an identity when I felt lost but it also interfered with my healing.
 I didn’t know how to be well.
 It also caused me inexplicable guilt; that I may have caused my illness or that it really may not have been real, that I have caused my own suffering and the suffering of my children.

-While the reality has caused me pain, disability and disadvantage.
-And as I have travelled my healing journey I have swung between addressing the reality of physical illness and addressing the story of my mental and emotional identity.
+The reality has caused me pain, disability and disadvantage, And as I have travelled my healing journey, I have swung between addressing the reality of physical illness and addressing the story of my mental and emotional identity.

 I am now understanding that the key to my own healing, and possibly healing more generally, is to embrace the wholeness of my experience of life, in the cultural context I have grown.
 It is not reality or story, physical or mental, physical or emotional, physical or spiritual, it is ‘and’ – reality and story, physical and mental and emotional and spiritual healing.

 I am learning the importance of progressing my whole self and embracing the technologies, both ancient and modern, that are available in modern western culture.
 We are embodied, social beings who experience life emotionally and mentally.
 We have histories that bring us both suffering and joy and impact on our relationship with ourselves and the world around us.

 Disruption to any aspect of our whole results in disruption to the whole hence healing requires a holistic approach.
 Healing the whole is what I bring to my students and clients.
 I have learned that the reality and the story are not independent, and there is no ‘wrong’ in this interlinking, it just is.